Supporting the elderly at home using aware systems

-The Independent@Home project aimed to develop an integrated user interface for task-level control of communication and home automation facilities, instead of a functional based integrated system.
+The primary project goal was to develop an integrated user interface for task-level control of communication and home automation facilities, instead of a functional based integrated system.
 The elderly-targeted interface and interaction concepts will be used to create personalized assisted living services that fit into everyday life, in close collaboration with industry and home care service providers (thuiszorginstellingen), and will be extensively tested in users homes.